-We upload the images on to our electronic medical record system so that all of your care providers can review them.
+Why does the team need a copy of all scans (CT , PET, and MRI) on a CD?We upload the images on to our electronic medical record system so that all of your care providers can review them.
 We ask the Mass General Department of Radiology to review them formally and document their findings.

+Why do you need my biopsy slides?
 Mass General’s Department of Pathology reviews the biopsy slides and renders an opinion.
 A report from another hospital is not sufficient.

+What medical records do you need?
 We need all of the medical records pertaining to your cancer diagnosis.

 Back to Top